Fredrik00/second.pytorch/README.md

 * detection result will saved as a result.pkl file in model_dir/eval_results/step_xxx or save as official KITTI label format if you use --pickle_result=False.

+* Specify --ckpt_path=/path/to/checkpoint to evaluate a specific checkpoint other than the latest

 ### pretrained model

 You can download pretrained models in [google drive](https://drive.google.com/open?id=1YOpgRkBgmSAJwMknoXmitEArNitZz63C).
 The ```car_fhd``` model is corresponding to car.fhd.config.